 Entomology Seminar Series

 The Department of Entomology sponsors a seminar series covering a wide range of topics and speakers.
-Seminars are normally held in Waters Hall Room 126 on most Mondays of the spring and fall semesters.
-We typically enjoy some social time with light snacks from 3:40 until 4 pm, when the seminar begins. please come and join us!
+Seminars are normally held on Tuesdays of the spring and fall semesters from 4 -5 pm.
+Please join us!

 In addition to maintaining a high caliber of speakers, each year the department recognizes alumni and other scientists for their contributions to the science of entomology via the Distinguished Alumnus Award and the Theodore L. Hopkins Distinguished Colloquium Award.
 The students of the Popenoe Entomology Club also select the Popenoe Speaker each year and sponsor his or her visit to the department.